Borcheg1/FastAPI_Restaurant/README.md

 3. Rename the `env_example` file to `.env` in the root folder of the project

+4. If you want to run all pre-commit hooks when container is building, then uncommenting commands in Dockerfile

-4. Enter the command `docker-compose up --build` and wait for the containers to build
+5. Enter the command `docker-compose up --build` and wait for the containers to build

-5. Open a browser and go to `localhost:8000/docs#/`
+6. Open a browser and go to `localhost:8000/docs#/`

 ### **2.2 Terminate the application**